hadirkhan10/chisel3-wiki/Frequently-Asked-Questions.md

 See the [cookbook](Cookbook).

-### What is the difference between release and master branches
+### What is the difference between release and master branches?

 We have two main branches for each main Chisel project: